Type I Guidelines for SURG and SURG/CW

 Review a Draft

-You are strongly encouraged to work with your faculty advisor on your proposal and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG or Summer Research Fellowship proposal to review a draft.
+You are strongly encouraged to work with your faculty advisor on your proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG or SURG/CW proposal to review a draft.
 To schedule an appointment, e-mail Stephanie Wallach at firstname.lastname@example.org, or Jennifer Keating-Miller at email@example.com, or call x8-5702.